aguadotzn/TFM_MUINBDES/Documentation/README.md

 **Air quality studio of Madrid city**.

 >This folder contains all the documentation about the thesis.
-The documentations was wrote in [Latex](https://www.latex-project.org) and it's only available in Spanish.
+The documentation is writing with [Latex](https://www.latex-project.org) and it's only available in Spanish.

 ## Author